+- General

-- General - Treat instructor and classmates with respect in all interactions (synchronous and asynchronous) - o Be open-minded - o Protect your password and ensure no one has access to your account
+- Treat instructor and classmates with respect in all interactions (synchronous and asynchronous)

+- Be open-minded

+- Protect your password and ensure no one has access to your account

-Zoom (if online)
+- Zoom (if online)

-- o Log in before class begins - o Keep your camera on during class to facilitate participation - Use the hand raise reaction to request a turn to speak or type questions in the chat box - Speak clearly, limit background noise, and keep yourself muted when not speaking - o Please dress appropriately (as you would in a live classroom) - Use only professional names/images during zoom meetings
+- Log in before class begins

+- Keep your camera on during class to facilitate participation

+- Use the hand raise reaction to request a turn to speak or type questions in the chat box

+- Speak clearly, limit background noise, and keep yourself muted when not speaking

+- Please dress appropriately (as you would in a live classroom)

+- Use only professional names/images during zoom meetings

-In-person
+- In-person

-- Arrive promptly
+- o Arrive promptly

 - Wear masks according to UF policy

-- o Always maintain 6 feet distance
+- Always maintain 6 feet distance

-- o Bring a laptop or tablet to participate in class activities
+- Bring a laptop or tablet to work on the course material and intra-class assignments.

+- Expected to stay engaged and participate for the entire class period.

+- Emails

+- Use a descriptive subject line

+- o Be brief

+- Sign your email with your name

+- Avoid using "reply all" unless necessary